datashaman/editai/README.md

 * `:u` - undo the last change to the input.
 * `:w filename` - write input to a filename.

+If you press Enter, submitting nothing, the current input is displayed.

 ### sample session

 ```